maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 Mesa rendering calls use rendering ioctls.
 KMS presentation uses display ioctls.
 Both often serve the same visible frame at different stages.

 A DRM render node such as `/dev/dri/renderD128` allows unprivileged rendering while modesetting and DRM master remain unavailable.
 A primary node such as `/dev/dri/card1` exposes KMS and other controlled operations.
-Those numeric suffixes can change between boots, so general diagrams should use `renderD*` and `cardN`.

 The compositor commonly uses **libdrm** to prepare DRM calls. `libdrm` is a user-space wrapper and helper library.
 The kernel driver remains `amdgpu`.
 Direct ioctls are possible.